|

 Lions Clubs Message In A Bottle scheme was recently promoted in Swan Walk Shopping Centre, Horsham

+More than 5 million FREE Message in a Bottle kits have been distributed by Lions Clubs British Isles & Ireland in recent years to people with conditions such as diabetes, allergies, disabilities and life-threatening illnesses.
+The bottles are supplied FREE of charge thanks to generous donations from the public and businesses.
 The Lions Message In a Bottle initiative is praised by hundreds of emergency services personnel.
 Senior North West Ambulance Service paramedic Steve Nicolls said: “It’s of invaluable assistance to us when we have to attend an incident at someone’s home.”
 Talking to Nic Knowles on the BBC’s Emergency Rescue programme, Andy Capes, South West Ambulance Service said he can rely on the Lions Message in a Bottle: “I use it on average two or three times a week; it saves time and lives.”
+For your FREE bottle call us on 0845 833 7629 |

 In close co-operation with West Sussex County Council we financially assist those who are experiencing domestic hardship.